Teach Anywhere

 Jesse Stommel

 Jesse Stommel has written some seminal blog posts on this topic over the past few years and has ungraded his English, digital humanities, film and communications courses for decades.
 He is co-founder of Digital Pedagogy Lab and Hybrid Pedagogy.
-Jesse has been an educator since 1999.
+Jesse has been an educator since 1999 and currently teaches at the University of Denver.

 • Stommel, J. (2023).
 Ungrading for Equity | Blog Post